mpadge/hackmd-stat-software/ml.md

-outputs” are presumed to be quantified in terms of a “loss” or “cost” function (hereafter, simply “loss function”) quantifying a distance between a model estimate (resulting from applying the model to one or more components of a training data set) and a pre-defined “valid” output.
+outputs” are presumed to be quantified in terms of a “loss” or “cost” function (hereafter, simply “loss function”) quantifying a distance between a model estimate (resulting from applying the model to one or more components of a training data set) and a pre-defined “valid” output (during training), or a test data set (following training).

 1. Obtain local copy of input data, often in a series of sub-directories labelled something like `./train`, `./test`, and